SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-09-12-how-to-market-yourself-with-your-windows-8-app-quickly.markdown

 - winrt
 ---

- **\*Note** , a minor update in the wake of recent Windows Store experiences, added an option for a privacy policy. &nbsp;I highly **recommend adding one even you don’t think you need one, Just in case 😀**
+ **\*Note** , a minor update in the wake of recent Windows Store experiences, added an option for a privacy policy.
+I highly **recommend adding one even you don’t think you need one, Just in case 😀**

-**\*UPDATE!! – Do NOT use the marketplace search option in the helper as the Store has deemed this violates Cert 1.2, advertising in the settings charm.&nbsp; This is a ludicrous violation that we cannot link to the Microsoft Store from here as it makes no sense, this was allowed on the Phone platform but not here.&nbsp; Should still be Ok to use this from within your about page so long as it’s not a charm or fly=out!**
+**\*UPDATE!! – Do NOT use the marketplace search option in the helper as the Store has deemed this violates Cert 1.2, advertising in the settings charm.
+This is a ludicrous violation that we cannot link to the Microsoft Store from here as it makes no sense, this was allowed on the Phone platform but not here.
+Should still be Ok to use this from within your about page so long as it’s not a charm or fly=out!**

 Also it seems the default “Settings” charm also includes a “Rate and Review” option so you may choose to not enable this option, just don’t set the AppPackageName varable.